kiranw/gsw-about/README.md

 ## Usage

-You'll need to use at least an empty `composer.json` in your application.
+You'll need to use at least an empty "composer.json" in your application

     $ echo '{}' > composer.json
     $ git add composer.json